JerryHue/yassgy/README.md

 Yassgy is currently on development phase, so several features may be added or scrapped in accordance to the scope of the project.
 However, the core feature or Yassgy is to generate static webpages from text files.

+As of release 0.1, yassgy can:

+  - accept a nested structure of files and folders, and such structure will be kept for the output folder.
+  - mark the first line as the title of the page, as long as the line is separated by two lines and there is more text after.

+Stay tuned for other features!

 ## Licensing